-Information on summer weather was compiled for reference in interpreting insectseason conditions and the severity of insect harassment.
-The occurrence of air temperatures conducive to insect activity (as indicated by TDD sums) in 2008 was above the long-term average during late June and early July, slightly below average in late July, and well below average in early August (Appendix B), indicating cooler-than-normal temperatures in the latter half of the season.
+Information on summer weather was compiled reference in interpreting insect-season conditions and the severity of insect harassment between late June and mid-August.
+The occurrence of air temperatures conducive to insect activity (as indicated by TDD sums) in 2009 were the lowest recorded on record for the Kuparuk Airstrip during late June (Appendix B).
+Early July was slightly above average, late July was slightly below average, and early August was slightly above average (Appendix B), indicating cooler-than-normal temperatures early in the insect season and about average in the latter half of the season

-Weather conditions can be used to predict the occurrence of harassment by mosquitoes (Aedes spp.) and oestrid flies (Hypoderma tarandi and Cephenemyia trompe).
-The estimated probabilities of mosquito activity based on daily maximum temperatures (but ignoring wind speed; Russell et al. 1993) at the Kuparuk airstrip were above average in June and early July, close to average in late July, and well below average in August (Lawhead and Prichard 2009).
-Thus, the available weather data indicate that the levels of insect activity and resulting harassment of caribou would have been fairly high in late June and early July, but much lower in late July and August.
+These temperature patterns can be used to predict the occurrence of harassment by mosquitoes (Aedes spp.) and oestrid flies (Hypoderma tarandi and Cephenemyia trompe).
+The estimated probabilities of mosquito activity based on daily maximum temperatures (but ignoring wind speed; Russell et al. 1993) at the Kuparuk airstrip were below average in late June and were about average in July and early August (Lawhead and Prichard 2010).
+Thus, the available weather data indicate that the levels of insect activity and resulting harassment of caribou would have been very low in late June and about average in July and August 2009.

-Variability in weather conditions typically results in large fluctuations in insect activity and caribou density during the insect season as caribou aggregate and move rapidly through the study area.
+Variability in weather conditions results in large fluctuations in caribou density during the insect season as caribou aggregate and move rapidly through the study area in response to fluctuating insect activity.
 Caribou typically move toward the coast in response to mosquito harassment and then disperse inland when mosquito activity abates in response to colder temperatures or high winds.

-Weather conditions can exert strong effects on caribou population dynamics.
+Weather conditions can also exert strong effects on caribou population dynamics.
 Deep winter snow and icing events increase the difficulty of travel, decrease forage availability, and increase susceptibility to predation (Fancy and White 1985, Griffith et al. 2002).
-Severe cold and wind events also can cause direct mortality of caribou (Dau 2005).
-Late melting of snow cover can delay spring migration and cause lower calf survival (Griffith et al. 2002, Carroll et al. 2005) and decrease future reproductive success (Finstad and Prichard 2000).
+Severe cold and wind events also can cause direct mortality of caribou (Dau

+2005).
+Late snow melt can delay spring migration and cause lower calf survival (Griffith et al. 2002, Carroll et al. 2005) and decrease future reproductive success (Finstad and Prichard 2000).
 In contrast, hot summer weather can depress weight gain and subsequent reproductive success by increasing insect harassment at an energetically stressful time of year, especially for lactating females (Fancy 1986, Cameron et al. 1993, Russell et al. 1993, Weladji et al. 2003).